codedude03/CW3-HARRY-PARTH-GRAZIA-MOHAMMED/README.md

 -wavefront -> "./CW3_FINAL_FINAL.py -wavefront", when used it shows the least possible number to be entered in that cell.

+*note: -file, -hints, and -explain flags can be used at the simultaneously; -profile flag nullifies any other flag used; -wavefront works separately to these flags

 Examples of how to use the flags in the Git bash terminal: